Must Knows

 Deductions pertaining to interest paid on loan taken for construction of a house property

-Read also : How to know your PF account number?
+Read also : E-challan status: Everything you need to know

 Section 24 of the Income Tax Act provides deductions, with respect to the interest paid on money borrowed for the purchase, construction, repairs, renovation or reconstruction of a house.
 Unlike Section 80C, Section 24 allows you to claim tax benefits on the interest paid during the period before you took possession (referred to as pre-EMI interest), in five equal instalments beginning from the year of completion of construction.
 Consequently, if there are delays in completion of construction, your right to claim the interest paid on the loan will also be delayed.